Convention

 Figure outer wrapper padding-block 2rem (32px, spacing.8) tokens/spacing/base.json

-Visual → caption gap margin-block-start on <figcaption> 0.75rem (12px, spacing.3) Tight — caption belongs to the visual
+Visual → caption gap margin-block-start on <figcaption> 0.75rem (12px, spacing.3) Tight; the claim label belongs to the visual

-Caption color color var(--vd-muted-fg) Lower contrast than body prose; figures are commentary, not the primary read
+Claim color color var(--vd-muted-fg) Lower contrast than body prose; the picture is the primary read

-2. No terminal period on the title line.
-The title is a label, not a sentence.
+2. No terminal period on a claim label.
+The claim is a label, not a sentence.
+(A multi-clause antithesis follows the same drop-the-period rule; see rule 4.)

 ResourceCard chip variant